golovach-ivan/Correct-by-Construction/competitors/tezos.md

 Coq, one of the most advanced proof checking software is able to extract OCaml code from proofs.
 As Tezos matures, it will be possible to automatically extract key parts of the protocol’s code from mathematical proofs of correctness.

 - High-level language Liquidity with OCaml syntax
 - Low-level stack oriented language Michelson
+- Liquidity-to-Michelson compiler with formal semantics - ???
+- Michelson working based on OCaml semantics (interpreter validated by the use of OCaml GADTs)
+- Tezos developed by OCamlPro that developed SMT Solver ??? too - ???

+- contracts will be stored on the blockchain in Michelson format

 - [Sources: gitlab.com/tezos (1300 stars, OCalml)](https://github.com/tezos/tezos/)